Feeling Fearful? Don't Forget to Praise God

 Your prison walls are coming down!

-To travel along on Patricia’s Faith Journey — and get her free prayer guide — “The Busy Person’s Guide to Hearing God” — just click here.
+To travel along on Patricia’s Faith Journey, get her monthly news and receive her free prayer download, “The Busy Person’s Guide to Hearing God,” just click here.

 Any Scriptures quoted, unless noted otherwise, are the New Living Translation of the Holy Bible.